Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Engine

 Engine attributes remain the same across styles and contain attributes directly related to the Flair engine.
-These attributes can change the fidelity and performance of the stylization.
+These attributes can change the behavior, fidelity and performance of the stylization or toggle optional features.

 World Scale